rust-lang/rfcs/text/0000-c-unwind-abi.md

 RFC is referred to as "option 2" in that post.

-"Option 1" in that blog post only differs from the current proposal in the behavior of a forced unwind across a `"C unwind"` boundary under `panic=abort`.
+"Option 1" in that blog post only differs from the current proposal in the behavior of a forced unwind across a `"C-unwind"` boundary under `panic=abort`.
-Under the current proposal, this type of unwind is permitted, allowing `longjmp` and `pthread_exit` to behave "normally" with both the `"C"` and the `"C unwind"` ABI across all platforms regardless of panic runtime.
+Under the current proposal, this type of unwind is permitted, allowing `longjmp` and `pthread_exit` to behave "normally" with both the `"C"` and the `"C-unwind"` ABI across all platforms regardless of panic runtime.
 If [non-POFs][POF-definition] are unwound, this results in undefined behavior.
-Under "option 1", however, all foreign unwinding, forced or unforced, is caught at `"C unwind"` boundaries under `panic=abort`, and the process is aborted.
+Under "option 1", however, all foreign unwinding, forced or unforced, is caught at `"C-unwind"` boundaries under `panic=abort`, and the process is aborted.
 This gives `longjmp` and `pthread_exit` surprising behavior on some platforms, but avoids that cause of undefined behavior in the current proposal.